alulsh/alulsh.github.io/_projects/front-end-hack-night.md

 {% include project_base.html %}

-From February 2015 through February 2016, every Monday evening I planned and led a 2.5 hour-long front end hack night, pesronally focusing mostly on JavaScript.
+From February 2015 through February 2016, every Monday evening I planned and led a 2.5 hour-long front end hack night, personally focusing mostly on JavaScript.
 Around 25 attendees RSVPed each night, with an all time high of 73 RSVPs.